 To make your life a little bit easier, I gathered the 20 most necessary plugins that you need to give a try (I’m sure that most of you are already using them) in 2020.
 Oh, I also divided them into categories so you will find what you want easily.

 - Other Figma plugins

 Accessibility is everything in your designs and prototypes.
 This is no news.
 It is important therefore to put the extra effort to make our designs fully accessible.
-With these plugins, you will save on time and effort too.
+With these plugins, you will save time and effort too.

-With these handy tools, you will save your precious time and skyrocket your performance.
+With these handy tools, you will save precious time and skyrocket your performance.
 If you haven’t tried them do so now 😉

 Aligning your designs or prototypes with the real code has never been easier.